isomerpages/mol-services/_plan-for-retirement/02c-monetising-property.md

 ### (B) HDB Lease BuyBack Scheme

 In this option, you could continue living in your current HDB flat while selling part of your flat’s lease back to HDB.

 The proceeds will be used to top up your CPF Retirement Account (RA), from which you will get a steady income under the CPF Life scheme.
 By doing so, you can still continue living in your flat throughout your retirement.

-Find out how you can do so <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/for-our-seniors/lease-buyback-scheme" target="_blank">here.</a>
+Find out more <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/for-our-seniors/lease-buyback-scheme" target="_blank">here.</a>

-Keen to do so?
-Apply for HDB Lease BuyBack <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/for-our-seniors/enhanced-lease-buyback-scheme/application-procedure" target="_blank">here</a>
+Apply directly for HDB Lease BuyBack <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/for-our-seniors/enhanced-lease-buyback-scheme/application-procedure" target="_blank">here</a>

 ### Renting out your property/ spare room